Guiding, producing and training in expert equality impact assessments since 1992

 Is an Equality Impact Assessment a legal requirement?

-Since the introduction of the Equality Act 2010, Equality Impact Assessments are no longer required by law.
-However, their many benefits mean that organisations still continue to use them for different purposes.
+Since the introduction of the Equality Act 2010, Equality Impact Assessments are no longer required by law in the UK.
+However, there are many benefits which mean that organisations continue to use them for different purposes.
 One of the more common ones is to demonstrate compliance with the Act, which necessitates ‘due regard’ is given in decisions to the elimination of prohibited conduct such as discrimination, harassment and victimisation.
-That said, businesses may choose to conduct an EIA for a plethora of other reasons, for example, increasing diversity or fostering a better company culture.
+That said, businesses may choose to conduct an EIA for a variety of other reasons, for example, increasing diversity or fostering a better company culture.